scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 a system-wide semaphore.

-The exclusive mode approach is implemented in the Intel |R| OpenMP* runtime library being released as part of Intel |R| Distribution for Python 2018 [#]_ as an experimental preview feature.
+The exclusive mode approach is implemented in the Intel |R| OpenMP* runtime library being released as part of Intel |R| Distribution for Python 2018 [#]_ as an experimental preview feature, later the counting mode was also added.
-To enable this mode, :code:`KMP_COMPOSABILITY` environment variable should be set, for example:
+Setting the :code:`KMP_COMPOSABILITY` environment variable as follows should enable each OpenMP parallel region to run exclusively, eliminating the worst oversubscription effects:

 .. [#] It was also introduced on Anaconda cloud along with the version 2017.0.3 in limited, undocumented form.
 .. code-block:: sh

     env KMP_COMPOSABILITY=mode=exclusive python app.py

-This enables each OpenMP parallel region to run exclusively, eliminating the worst oversubscription effects.

 With composability mode in use, multi-processing coordination is enabled automatically on the first usage.
 Each process has its own pool of OpenMP worker threads.